mtavano/wallet-example/Readme.md

 PORT=9000 go run cmd/main.go
 ```

-and then you can use the insomnia collection to try it out
+and then you can use the insomnia collection to try it out.

+Also you can simple run one of the available builds into the `bin` folder